nascimentocrafael/airflow-spark-delta/README.md

     $ docker-compose up -d

-Note: when running the docker-compose for the first time, the images `postgres:9.6`, `bitnami/spark:3.1.2` and `jupyter/pyspark-notebook:spark-3.1.2` will be downloaded before the containers started.
+Note: when running the docker-compose for the first time, the images of `postgres`, `bitnami/spark` and `jupyter/pyspark-notebook` will be downloaded before the containers started.

 ### Check if you can access